How to Lighten Your Load Before a Move

 Bigger items First

 The less space you use, the lower your relocation expenses will be.
 You will want to start saving space by looking for items in your home that take up the most space and eliminating them first.
 For example, is your office chair coming apart at the seams and constantly squeaking each time you move?
 It may be time to set it on the curb for heavy trash day.
 If some of your larger items are worn out but salvageable, try calling a local charity to ask if they can pick up the donated items.
+If you have unwanted items that may have value, consider selling them.

 Dispose of Disposables

-It might seem obvious, but you’ll likely find that some items are not really worth transporting – especially if they are difficult to move or easily replaceable.
+It might seem obvious, but you’ll likely find that some items are not really worth moving – especially if they are difficult to move yourself or easily replaceable.
 Hygiene and cleaning items, like toothbrushes, razors and sponges are designed for short term use and should probably be tossed out before the big move.
 Other items, such as air filters, can be difficult to move and are also easily replaceable.
 Since these items may be needed on a daily basis, be sure to pick up a few essentials at a convenience store or other nearby shop as soon as your settle into your new place.

 Organize & Label